Scholarship Center - University of Sao Paulo - Home

 The ITI Scholar will be able to take advantage of all departmental clinical activities including continuing education courses on implant dentistry, prosthodontics, periodontics and esthetic dentistry.
 The Department of Prosthodontics also runs a Postgraduate Clinic.
 This area has renovated and attractive clinical facilities in addition to appropriately appointed laboratory spaces.
 ITI Scholars will be fully integrated with postgraduate students in this clinical activity.
 They are taught both surgical and restorative phases of care from treatment planning through post-restoration maintenance.

 Please note: The ITI Scholarship program runs from January 20 to December 20.
-The Scholar selected from the 2020 application round will start in January 2022.
+The Scholar selected will start in January 1.5 years after application.

 The ITI Scholar will participate in the following clinical activities: